Secure and friction free telephone payments

 - Increase security by authenticating transactions

-- Reduce fraud or data loss as customer's payment card data is not shared with the contact center.
+- Reduce fraud or data loss as card details are not shared

 DTMF stands for Dual Tone Multi-Frequency and refers to the sound made when you press a key on your telephone keypad.
 Masking these tones by converting them into monotones prevents anyone from identifying the actual numbers.